decorative image for blog comparing spark vs hadoop

 Apache Spark vs. Hadoop isn't the 1:1 comparison that many seem to think it is.
 While they are both involved in processing and analyzing big data, Spark and Hadoop are actually used for different purposes.

-In this blog, our expert breaks down the differences between Apache Spark vs. Hadoop, and explains how Hive, another Apache component, integrates with and complements Hadoop.
+In this blog, our expert breaks down the differences between Spark vs. Hadoop, and explains how Hive, another Apache component, integrates with and complements Hadoop.

 Back to top